logicalclocks/logicalclocks.github.io/docs/setup_installation/common/rondb.md

 These are the database nodes that will store data.

 RonDB in Hopsworks is an in-memory database, so in order to fit more data you need to choose an instance type with more memory.
-Local storage is used for offline storage of recovery data, and requires a disk of at least 40 GiB plus 1.8 times the memory size of the data node VM.
+Local storage is used for offline storage of recovery data.
 RonDB does support on-disk columns that can be used for on-disk features, this will be accessible from Hopsworks in some future version.

 Since the data node is an in-memory database we only provide options with high memory compared to the CPUs.
 Most VMs have 8 GByte of memory per VCPU.
 The VM type is changed with the scroll bar **RonDB Data node instance type**.
 Local storage size